-- 7. Grounded Antarctic ice is widely recognised as a key constituent of the Earth System driving ocean currents and global climate as well as strongly affecting world sea level. - 8.
+- 7. Grounded Antarctic ice is widely recognized as a key constituent of the Earth System driving ocean currents and global climate as well as strongly affecting global sea level. - 8.
 Early models for ice flow from the interior of the continent to the ocean assumed considerable friction between the bottom of ice sheets and the underlying rock. - 9.
-The discovery of Subglacial Lake Vostok and more than 380 other lake-like features beneath the ice has changed our view of subglacial environments. - 10.
+The discovery of subglacial Lake Vostok and subsequently more than 400 other lake-like features beneath the ice has changed our view of subglacial environments. - 10.
 Drilling through ice to bedrock often encounters water at the rock/ice interface and changes in ice surface height over lakes suggest that water is actively flowing beneath the ice. - 11.
-From these and other observations, it has been concluded that in most cases the ice/rock interface will have free water present, water will often collect in lakes within watersheds, and scientific activities that contaminate one area may contaminate subglacial environments downstream. - 12.
-Much scientific attention has been focused on the possibility that subglacial waters will contain microbial communities that survive and/or thrive in these environments. - 13.
-To safeguard these unique lakes, and the subglacial aquatic environment as a whole, an internationally agreed upon Code of Conduct is essential.
+From these and other observations, it has been concluded that in most cases the ice/rock interface will have free water present, water will often collect in lakes within watersheds, and

-&lt;sup>1 Members of the SCAR Action Group: Warwick Vincent (Chair - CAN), Irina Alekhina (RUS), Peter Doran (USA), Takeshi Naganuma (JPN), Guido di Prisco (ITA), Bryan Storey (NZ), Jemma Wadham (UK), David Walton (UK).
+1 Members of the SCAR Action Group: Warwick Vincent (Chair - CAN), Irina Alekhina (RUS), Peter Doran (USA), Takeshi Naganuma (JPN), Guido di Prisco (ITA), Bryan Storey (NZ), Jemma Wadham (UK), David Walton (UK).

-&lt;sup>2 National research Council, "Exploration of Antarctic Subglacial Aquatic Environments,; Environmental and Scientific Stewardship", 2007, National Academies Press ISBN -13: 978-0-309-10635, 152 pp.
+2 National research Council, "Exploration of Antarctic Subglacial Aquatic Environments,; Environmental and Scientific Stewardship", National Academies Press ISBN -13: 978-0-309-10635, 152 pp. (2007).